 Tammy L. Roy represents global corporations and financial institutions in complex commercial and securities litigation in federal and state courts throughout the country and in connection with regulatory investigations and enforcement matters.
 She has served as a lead counsel in the defense of one of the world’s leading credit rating agencies in connection with civil lawsuits and government inquiries around the United States and abroad, arising out of its ratings of structured finance securities, sovereigns, public finance, and bond insurers.

-Praised by Chambers as a “partner who is the full picture,” “great on her feet in court and a real talent,” Tammy has been recognized as a leading litigator by The Legal 500, a Future Star by Benchmark Litigation, and was named among the 2020 Notable Women in Law by Crain’s New York Business.
+Praised by Chambers as a “partner who is the full picture,” “great on her feet in court and a real talent,” Tammy has been recognized as a leading litigator by The Legal 500 and Chambers USA, a Future Star by Benchmark Litigation, and was named among the 2020 Notable Women in Law by Crain’s New York Business.
 She was also named to Benchmark Litigation’s “Under 40 Hot list” in 2016.

 Tammy joined Cahill in 2001, and was elected to the partnership in 2010.
 She serves as a member of the Firm’s Women’s Initiatives Committee and Legal Recruiting Committee and is the chair of the Firm’s Workplace Environment Committee.

 - Won dismissals, affirmed on appeal, of multiple putative securities class actions against S&P alleging that it was subject to liability as an underwriter under Section 11 of the Securities Act of 1933 in connection with its ratings of residential mortgage-backed securities.